Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Introduction

-With the precise characterizations of thermodynamical operations by introducing a \emph{first law} for engines, we develop a resource theory for quantum and nano-scale heat engines, and formulate the \emph{second laws} for quantum state transformation in presence two or multiple baths at different temperatures.
-We start by defining general thermodynamical operations in the quantum heat engines, which are more powerful than the ones considered earlier.
-These engine operations not only enable us to build a one-step Carnot heat engine but also enhances the work extraction efficiency in the one-shot finite-size regime.
-As revealed by this resource theoretic framework, the state transformations in a quantum engine are fundamentally irreversible and require many second laws to characterize.
-We also derive various statements of second laws, such as one-shot Clausius, Kelvin-Planck, and Carnot statements in the finite-size regime.
+One of the striking features is that the engines operating in the one-shot finite-size regime can only deliver fluctuating work \cite{Horodecki13, Brandao15} and the lesser the fluctuation lesser becomes the extractable deterministic or one-shot work.
+Further, a heat engine operating in this regime cannot in general achieve reversible transformation.
+As a consequence, it is not possible to attain the maximum allowed heat-to-work conversion efficiency (i.e., the Carnot efficiency) in a Carnot engine, unless the system interacting with the baths is made up of an asymptotically large number of particles where Carnot efficiency may at most be achieved on average.

-It is worth mentioning that much of the earlier works focus on how the a-thermal (non-equilibrium) property of a system can be converted into thermodynamical work, and, for that, one thermal bath is enough.
-On the contrary, here we develop a resource theory of quantum heat engines to address how, and to what extent, the heat can be converted into work in the one-shot finite-size regime.
-The formalism provides the foundation for a better theoretical understanding of the one-shot conversion of heat into work and the role of inter-system correlations in such processes.
-At the same time, it opens up new avenues to explore experimentally realizable quantum heat engines that have higher efficiency in the one-shot finite-size regime. \\
+In this work, we present quantum and nano-scale heat engines that attain the maximum possible heat-to-work conversion efficiency, i.e., the Carnot efficiency, in the one-shot finite-size regime.
+These engines are superior in work extraction efficiency compared to the traditional engines.
+To prove our results and to address quantum thermodynamics in the one-shot finite-size regime in general, we formulate a resource theory for quantum heat engines (see Supplementary Information) in which a system with few quantum particles interacts with two or multiple thermal baths.
+With the precise characterization of thermodynamic operations by introducing a first law for engines, we derive the second laws for quantum state transformation in presence two or multiple baths at different temperatures by using information-theoretic tools.
+The newly introduced engine operations are more general in the sense that the system interacts with the baths simultaneously.
+We term these engine operations as ``semi-local thermal operations'' (SLTOs).
+The SLTOs not only enable us to build a Carnot heat engine operating with a one-step cycle, but also enhances the work extraction efficiency in the one-shot finite-size regime -- in this sense the SLTOs are more powerful than the ones considered earlier.
+As revealed by this resource theoretic framework, the state transformations in the quantum engine are fundamentally irreversible and must obey many second laws.
+As an important result of this framework, we design a reversible engine transformation that attains the maximum possible efficiency for work extraction, i.e., the Carnot efficiency, there by demonstrating the supremacy of quantum heat engines.